mattcaron/misc_notes/install.linode.ubuntu.24.04.md

 ### Base server

-Note:

-I'm setting this up based on the prerequisite of only allowing IPv4 connections - that way I don't have to worry about people having to try different ports.

-1. Add a DNS entry for the IPv4 address for `minecraft.mattcaron.net`.
+1. Add a DNS entry for the IPv4 and IPv6 addresses for `minecraft.mattcaron.net`.

 1. Download from <https://www.minecraft.net/en-us/download/server/bedrock>